-Our barony belongs to the Kingdom of Lochac, and you can’t have a kingdom without a king – or at least, it’s not as fun that way.
-Our king and queen (often referred to collectively or individually as ‘the Crown’) are the official leaders of the whole of Lochac, and play a very real role in shaping our community.
+Our barony belongs to the Kingdom of Lochac, and you can’t have a kingdom without a King – or at least, it’s not as fun that way.
+Our King and Queen (or their preferred choice of gender pronoun, are often referred to collectively or individually as ‘the Crown’) are the official leaders of the whole of Lochac, and play a very real role in shaping our community.

 How are they chosen?

-Twice a year (in early May and November), the kingdom holds a ‘Crown Tournament’, and the winner of that tournament, along with their Consort, are crowned King and Queen three months later (in late July and early January).
-Anyone can enter, as long as they and their consort are willing to serve together as Crown Prince and Princess (or Prince and Prince, or Princess and Princess) for three months, and then King and Queen for six months.
+Twice a year (in early May and November), the kingdom holds a ‘Crown Tournament’, and the winner of that tournament, along with their Consort, are crowned three months later (in May and November).
+Anyone can enter, as long as they and their consort are willing to serve together as Crown Prince and Princess (or Prince and Prince, or Princess and Princess – otherwise known as Their Royal Highnesses) for three months, and then King and Queen (or preferred choice of pronoun – otherwise known as Their Royal Majesties) for six months.

 Someday!
 The entrants in Crown Tournament are often the best fighters in a kingdom, and the winners have usually spent years building up their skills.
 If you want to learn how to fight, check out our Armoured Combat Page.